-The fuel tank holds approx. 15 gals (65 litres).
+The fuel tank holds approx. 19 gals (86 litres).
 Use clean diesel fuel only.
 Always fill the tank at the end of the days work to avoid condensation.
 Drain the diesel tank periodically.
+(At least every 300 hrs) Take care to ensure the cap is correctly fitted after filling and when washing off do not direct a pressure washer directly at or under the filler/breather.